 Impact ММ APM No. Mitigation Measure/ Applicant Proposed Measure Implementation Actions Monitoring Requirements and Effectiveness Criteria Timing Project Component Status Short-term and long-term visual impacts.
 AES-1 The following measures would be implemented as part of the proposed project to minimize visual impacts of the project and to be consistent with Colusa County General Plan policies: Construction disturbances will be minimized to help reduce contact between exposed soil and naturally vegetated areas, and clearing of vegetation and trees at facility sites will be minimized.
 Disturbed agricultural land will be replanted following pipeline construction, if requested by the landowner.
 All above ground structures will be painted with non-glare, earth-tone colors to blend with the surrounding vegetation/landscape.
 Shielded, non-glare lighting will be used at facilities.
 Central Valley to implement measure as defined and incorporate commitments into construction contracts.
 CPUC to verify proposed building materials and replanting of agricultural lands along the disturbed areas through review of preconstruction plans and samples.
-CPUC to verify consultation with Colusa County through meeting notes, and review of project implementation in the field.
-Effectiveness Criteria - materials are non-reflective and are considered consistent with General Plan policies by Colusa County.
+CPUC to verify consultation with ColusaCounty through meeting notes, and review of project implementation in the field.
+Effectiveness Criteria - materials are non-reflective and are considered consistent with General Plan policies by ColusaCounty.
 Prior to and during construction.
-All Pre-Construction Component Complete Central Valley has specified use of non- reflective, earth tone paints in the purchase of buildings, and for exposed process equipment.
+All Pre-Construction Component Complete CPUC verified on July 14, 2011 that Central Valley has included conditions in the contract documents to ensure cleanup and replanting if requested by the landowner.
+Central Valley has specified use of non- reflective, earth tone paints in the purchase of buildings, and for exposed process equipment.
 Paint specifications were provided to the CPUC on March 2, 2011.
-Central Valley provided the Major Use Permit that was approved by the Colusa County Board of Supervisors.
-The Major Use Permit conditions include measures to ensure materials are non- reflective and consistent with the General Plan policies.
+Central Valley provided the Major Use Permit that was approved by the Colusa County Board of Supervisors on January 28, 2011.
+The Major Use Permit conditions include measures to ensure materials are non-reflective and consistent with the General Plan policies.
 Potential for short-term and long-term loss of use of land, crops, and agricultural structures.
 AGRI-1 As a public utility, Central Valley is required to offer appropriate compensation for land held in private ownership as part of the acquisitions of utility easements.
 Central Valley would compensate landowners for any permanent crop losses at aboveground facility sites and temporary crop losses in the year of construction and, if applicable, will compensate for the permanent removal of any structures and agricultural-related improvements that are necessary to construct the project.
 Central Valley would compensate landowners as part of the acquisition of utility easements.
 Central Valley to document compensation and provide verification of compliance with measure to CPUC at least 2 weeks prior to construction of the applicable construction phase(s) (see Mitigation Measure AG-1).
 Prior to, during, and post construction.
-AII Pre-Construction Component Complete CPUC verified on March 18, 2011 that Central Valley has provided compensation Temporary loss of use of land for agricultural purposes or damage to agricultural structures.
+All Pre-Construction Component Complete CPUC verified on March 18, 2011 that Central Valley has provided compensation Temporary loss of use of land for agricultural purposes or damage to agricultural structures.
 AGRI-2 Following construction, agricultural fields will be surveyed and regraded to their original elevation where needed, and all rice field dikes and check boxes will be repaired or replaced.
-Although the trench backfill in agricultural areas will be compacted to minimize settling, follow-up elevation surveys would be provided, if necessary, to ensure that field grading and irrigation flaws are not Central Valley to implement measure as defined and incorporate commitments into construction contracts.
+Although the trench backfill in Central Valley to implement measure as defined and incorporate commitments into construction contracts.
 Central Valley to document existing elevations in construction plans and provide a copy to CPUC.
-Within 30- days of completion of construction.
-Central Valley will complete follow-up elevations and replace and repair fences and irrigation Prior to and post construction.
-Metering Station Observation Well Conversions Saltwater Disposal Well and Tank Pre-Construction documentation of existing site conditions associated with the construction area for NTP 12 provided by CVGS on June 15, 2011.
-Post construction measures to be verified upon completion of
+Within 30- days of construction.
+Central Prior to and post construction.
+Natural Gas Connecting Pipelines - Segments A & B Metering Station CPUC verified on July 1, 2011 that Central Valley has documented existing elevations.